nram-solace/solace-agent-mesh-core-plugins-nram/sam-geo-information/README.md

 - *What are the coordinates of Ottawa?*
 - *What’s the current weather and forecast in Tokyo?*

+> **Note**: If the agent doesn’t seem to return results as expected, you may need to supply an API key for the Geocode API.
+ See the [APIs Used](#apis-used) and [Want to go further?](#want-to-go-further) sections below for details on where to configure your API keys.

 ---

 ### Alternative: Edit your `solace-agent-mesh.yaml` config manually